Jānis Straume

-Jānis Straume (born 27 August 1962 in Sigulda, Latvian SSR) is a former Latvian politician for For Fatherland and Freedom/LNNK (TB/LNNK).
+Jānis Straume (27 August 1962 – 10 July 2024) was a Latvian politician for For Fatherland and Freedom/LNNK (TB/LNNK).
 He was the fourth Speaker of the Saeima (1998–2002) since 1991.

 Straume was a leading member of a number of organisations in the Latvian independence movement, including Helsinki-86, the Latvian National Independence Movement, the Citizens' Congress, and the 18th November Union.

-When the 18th November Union merged into For Fatherland and Freedom, he became a member of that party.
+When the 18th November Union merged into For Fatherland and Freedom, he became a party member.
 He served as the Speaker of the Saeima from 1998 to 2002, during the 7th Saeima.
 He was chairman of the TB/LNNK from 2002 to 2006, during the 8th Saeima, when he was also Deputy Chairman of the Saeima.